.webp)

 You need quick, one-off analysis on a file

 Use ChatGPT or Claude.
 Upload your CSV, ask your questions, get answers in minutes.
-Just don't expect the work to be reusable.
+Fully no-code, but the work isn't reusable or connected to live data.

 You're doing research or academic work